25+ Healthy Breakfast Ideas to Start Each Day Right

 Sprinkle a whole-wheat tortilla with 2 ounces grated, low-fat cheddar cheese

 Broil for 3 minutes.
-While it’s cooking, peel and eat an orange for valuable vitamin C. In this one small, quick meal, you’re getting plenty of nutrition with vitamin C and other antioxidants, calcium, fibre, and enough appetite-satisfying protein to sustain you for hours.
+While it’s cooking, peel and eat an orange for valuable vitamin C. In this one quick healthy breakfast idea, you’re getting plenty of nutrition with vitamin C and other antioxidants, calcium, fibre and enough appetite-satisfying protein to sustain you for hours.

 Make your own granola

 Most store-bought brands are filled with sugar and fat.
+(Find out more unhealthy foods you should never buy again.)
 To make your own, mix 2 cups rolled oats with 1 cup dried fruits and seeds and a little brown sugar.
 Toast 3-5 minutes in a warm oven and store in an airtight container.
 Not interested in do-it-yourself?
 There are a few store-bought brands with reasonable sugar and fat levels, including Nature’s Path and Familia.

 Crush cold cereal in a bag and add a peeled banana